DGretta/Music/modular/erica_synths_pico_vca2_guide.md

 ---

 **Bottom Line:** Pico VCA2 isn't just a compact VCA - it's a **professional amplitude control solution** that provides dual linear VCAs with bias control and intelligent normalling in just 3HP.
 Every patch teaches something new about amplitude control, from basic envelope shaping to complex CV processing.
-As an **essential utility within Phase 2 ecosystems**, it enables sophisticated dynamics and signal routing while maintaining the professional performance standards essential for both studio and performance applications in the most space-efficient format possible.
+As an **essential utility within every modular system**, it enables sophisticated dynamics and signal routing while maintaining the professional performance standards essential for both studio and performance applications in the most space-efficient format possible.